 International Experience Grants

-The Office for International Study administers a set of International Experience Grants aimed primarily for students with high financial need who have not had prior study abroad or travel experience.
-These grants provide partial funding of between $500 and $3,500 for a wide range of projects: formal study programs, independent research, community service or internships.
+The Office for International Study administers a set of International Experience Grants provide partial funding of between $500 and $3,500 for a wide range of projects: formal study programs, independent research, community service or internships.

 Three special merit-based awards are available for students who seek to enhance their semester or year-long study through special projects undertaken during the summer or winter breaks: the Blumberg Traveling Fellowships, the Class of 1983 Developing World grant and the Anita Volz Wien '62 Global Scholars Fund each offer competitive awards to students proposing innovative projects that further their understanding of international themes and global issues.

-In addition to providing a way to research funds available through the Office for International Study, the Lewis Global Studies Center is a resource for students to learn of other global learning opportunities across the campus: from the J-term Tibetan Studies trip to India, to summer language study, to the new Global Engagement Seminars, to international Praxis opportunities.
+The Lewis Global Studies Center is a resource for students to learn of other global learning opportunities across the campus: from the J-Term Tibetan Studies trip to India, to summer language study, to the new Global Engagement Seminars, to international Praxis opportunities.